The Women of the Drupal Community: jdearie

 How did you first discover Drupal?

 When I was interviewing for my current job, the office was evaluating CMSs.
-By the time I was hired, they had decided they wanted to use Drupal - so while I had heard of Drupal before, consolidating the 17+ intranet sites within ORD into a single Drupal CMS was my first experience using Drupal.
+By the time I was hired, they had decided they wanted to use Drupal - so while I had heard of Drupal before, consolidating the 17+ intranet sites within ORD into a single Drupal site was my first experience using Drupal.

 What are some challenges you've faced, technically or career-wise?